 If you do not provide an accepted ID that exactly matches your registered first and last names to the online proctor, you will not be allowed to test.
-If you are not allowed to test, you will be considered a “no-show” and will not be provided another opportunity to test during testing year 2022.
-For the full policy on ID Requirements, please refer to The AAMC Professional Readiness Exam: Essentials for Testing Year 2022.
+If you are not allowed to test, you will be considered a “no-show” and will not be provided another opportunity to test during the 2023 testing year.
+For the full policy on ID Requirements, please refer to The AAMC Professional Readiness Exam: Essentials for Testing Year 2023.

 Identification (ID) Requirements

 - The ID was issued by a government agency.

 - The ID is original — not a photocopy or digital copy of the original.
 Additionally, it cannot be a digital version of an ID.

 - The ID expiration date is printed on the ID — not extended by a sticker or similar mechanism.